Hillsborough County Armed Robbery

 These are typically considered violent crimes and if you did use any kind of weapon, you can face armed robbery charges.

 If you have been arrested on an armed robbery charge, the most important thing you should do is refrain from speaking to law enforcement officers or detectives without a lawyer present.
 Ask for a lawyer.
 And remember that you can call Hillsborough County criminal defense attorney Michael Anzalone at The Anzalone Law Firm, 24 hours a day, seven days a week.

-Michael and his highly experienced team of associates will be there for you on your journey through Hillsborough County court system.
+Michael and his highly experienced team of associates will be there for you on your journey through the court system, whether you live in Manchester or in rural Hillsborough County.
 He will help educate you on the charges you face, and whether you should accept a plea deal or take your case before a judge and jury.